Full-Stack-93/alx-system_engineering-devops-2/0x03-shell_variables_expansions/README.md

 Value: rm * - alias ls="rm *"

 Task 1: Create a script that prints hello user, where user is the current Linux user. - echo "hello $USER"

+Task 2: Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program - PATH=$PATH:/action